zeeguu/distraction-shield/Website/architecture_doc.md

 Here, the flow depends on the mode that the user previously selected:

-*  when the extension is in** "lazy" mode**,  the user has the opportunity to skip the exercise by pressing a button - “ Skip”.
+*  when the extension is in **"lazy" mode**,  the user has the opportunity to skip the exercise by pressing a button - “ Skip”.

-*  when the extension is in** "pro" mode**, the user continues with the exercise, and at the end of the exercise they are presented with two possibilities: they can **go back to the original destination** or they ca**n continue to do exercises**.
+*  when the extension is in **"pro" mode**, the user continues with the exercise, and at the end of the exercise they are presented with two possibilities: they can **go back to the original destination** or they can **continue to do exercises**.
 Clicking the “Take me away!” button will take the user to their original destination.

 ![image alt text](image_5.png)